-d.
+c.
 PCG Discussions on Country Cases

-Over the past year, the PCG discussed the ongoing sovereign debt restructuring efforts by Argentina and Mozambique and followed developments in past country cases where sovereign debt issues remain relevant, notably in Ukraine.
+Over the past year, the PCG discussed the sovereign debt restructuring operations by Belize, the ongoing debt restructuring in Mozambique and the debt exchange in Mongolia.
 The PCG also kept abreast of the unfolding economic crisis in Venezuela as well as the debt crisis in Puerto Rico.
+It also followed developments in Greece where sovereign debt issues remain relevant and Sudan, one of the few remaining HIPC countries that has yet to receive debt-relief.